Leigh Ford, Director

 - the courses are allowed as electives in the major or minor.

-Any course not used toward a School of Commuication major or minor may be used as electives to meet the minimum required 122 credits needed for graduation from WMU.
+Any course not used toward a School of Communication major or minor may be used as electives to meet the minimum required 122 credits needed for graduation from WMU.

 - Students must have a grade of “C” or better in any prerequisite before they can enroll in the subsequent course for all prerequisites in the School of Communication.

-- Students must get a grade of “C” or better for any class to count toward a School of Communication major or minor (a grade of “B” or better for graduate courses.)
+- Students must have a grade of “C” or better for any class to count toward a School of Communication major or minor (a grade of “B” or better for graduate courses.)